TEACHING, ACADEMIC EXPERIENCE

 Also active as a curator, Bach oversees the MPRNTBL netlabel, showcasing field recordings, lowercase, analog noise, and collaborative soundscapes from Intense Situations of Peril, Double Blind, Mem1, Aaron Ximm, and more.
 Bach curated a six-night music festival, Slow Sound, in September 2009; so.cal.sonic, a six-day festival of experimental and improvised music, in April 2005; and a monthly house concert series, Quiet, that featured some of the leading figures in quiet (lowercase) music.

-Bach currently resides in Los Angeles, California, and teaches audio at the Art Institute of California-Orange County.
+Bach currently resides in Los Angeles, California, and works as the Media Arts Program Coordinator at Art Institute of California-Orange County.

 VISITING ARTIST, LECTURES, WORKSHOPS, RESIDENCIES